philsturgeon/awesome-earth/README.md

 ## Carbon Reduction

+ Billionaires and scientists are [scaling up carbon trapping programs](https://www.theguardian.com/environment/2018/feb/04/carbon-emissions-negative-emissions-technologies-capture-storage-bill-gates) with big old turbines, even looking at turning that byproduct into fuel, but those same scientists are begging us to live less carbon intensive lives and fund offsetting programs.
+They need our help, so figure out your footprint, reduce it over time, and offset the rest.

 - [CarbonFund.org](https://carbonfund.org/) - 🇺🇸 Calculate your footprint based on flights, driving, shipping, and make tax-deductible donations to offset your emissions.
 - [Offset Earth](https://offset.earth/) - 🇬🇧 Monthly subscriptions for your, your family, and your business, where money goes to Eden Reforestation Projects who plant trees and offset and reduce carbon emissions around the world in a myriad of ways.
 - [Leave Me Alone](https://leavemealone.app/save-the-planet/) - 🌎 Emails contribute to 986,000 tonnes of CO2 being dumped into the atmosphere every day.
 Unsubscribe from unwanted subscription emails and reduce your carbon footprint.

+## Reforestation

+ We need to [reforest an area the size of the USA](https://theconversation.com/reforesting-an-area-the-size-of-the-us-needed-to-help-avert-climate-breakdown-say-researchers-are-they-right-119842) as quickly as possible.
+Why the urgency?
+Ice shelves in Greenland are melting so fast that [197 billion tons melted in _July 2019 alone_](https://apnews.com/65694195c91d4b62b275bd14a6955b4c), and abnormally vicious [heatwaves all over Europe are becoming more intense](https://www.bbc.com/news/world-europe-48756480) and more frequent.
+We're rapidly reaching a point where large areas of the planet will be too hot to plant forests, so we need to get it done now.

+- [Eden Reforestation Projects](https://edenprojects.org/) - 🌎 Eden Reforestation projects reduces extreme poverty and restores healthy forests by employing local villagers to plant millions of trees every year.
+- [Tree-Nation](https://tree-nation.com/projects) - 🌎 Discover the projects where you can start planting now.

 ## Green Energy